-Global Routes intends to provide opportunities for children to discuss local cultures in relation to each other and to take children’s perspectives of the workings of current everyday life, at a local level, as a way of relating to global and historical contexts
+Global Routes Project has designed active methodologies through which the use of photography enables children to enter reflexive dialogues on local cultures as active members, within which global and historical contexts are present.
+It provides opportunities for children to discuss local cultures in relation to each other and to take children’s perceptions of the workings of current everyday life, at a local level, as a way of relating to global and historical contexts.

 “[r]esearch shows that just 16% of Wikipedia editors are female and only 17% of entries dedicated to notable people are for women.”